dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

 Main things to check:

 * ScanPolicy set to `0` to show all drives
-* Have the proper firmware drivers such as HfsPlus(Note ApfsDriverLoader shouldn't be used in 0.5.8)
+* Have the proper firmware drivers such as OpenHfsPlus.efi(Note HfsPlus.efi & ApfsDriverLoader shouldn't be used in 0.7.2).Confirm config.plist related configuration
 * Set UnblockFsConnect to True in config.plist -> UEFI -> Quirks.
 Needed for some HP systems
 * Set **SATA Mode**: `AHCI` in BIOS
 * Set `UEFI -> APFS` to see APFS based drives: